 When you first started seeing each other, it was pure magic.
 It was everything you ever imagined for yourself, and you married the partner of your dreams.
 No one plans on marrying a person with a narcissistic personality.
 But that doesn’t mean it doesn’t happen—quite the contrary, since most people with narcissistic personalities are master manipulators.
 With time, the signs of narcissism can become more apparent, especially once the rose-colored glasses begin to wear off.

 Whenever you get married, you start another chapter of your life with your partner.
 Even if you’ve been living together, you start to learn new things about them, their habits, and so forth.
 However, if your partner has signs of a narcissistic personality, it could mean waking up to an entirely different person from who you thought they were.
 Adjusting to married life is difficult as it is.
 Add narcissism into the mix, and it’s bound to be even more complicated, as narcissism is linked to several behaviors that interfere in romantic relationships.
 Being in a relationship with a person with a narcissistic personality can be emotionally draining and negatively affect your mental health.
+Many people connect with an online therapist to help.
 But, it’s more common than you may think, as more than 19.5 million people in the US alone are believed to have some degree of narcissistic personality disorder.
 If you suspect that your partner may have a narcissistic personality, it’s important to be aware of these four common narcissistic marriage problems.

 Narcissistic Personality Disorder

 The term narcissism is commonly used to describe someone vain and self-involved; but the clinical definition is more complex.
 Narcissistic personality disorder (NPD) is a type of personality disorder that can cause many problems in the life and mental health of those that have the disorder.
-The main characteristics of narcissistic personality disorder are an inflated sense of self-importance, lack of empathy for others, and an excessive need for attention and admiration.
+The main characteristics of NPD are an inflated sense of self-importance, lack of empathy for others, and an excessive need for attention and admiration.

 Narcissistic Marriage Problems